RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 3.6 (2013-11-16) =
+* New Feature: Can set the maximum length for titles.
+Long titles get trimmed.
+* Fixed bug: Fixed errors with undefined indexes for unchecked checkboxes in the settings page.
+* Fixed bug: Pagination on front static page was not working.

 = 3.5.2 (2013-11-11) =
 * Fixed bug: Invalid feed source url was producing an Undefined method notice.